Molten metal is poured into a desired geometrical shape mould cavity and cooled to produce a solidified object in metal casting.

 - Metal casting can produce complex shapes

-- Features like internal cavities or hollow sections can be easily achieved
+- Features like internal cavities or hollow sections can be easily cast

-- Large components can be produced in one piece cast
+- Significant components can be produced in a one-piece cast

-- Material that are difficult or expensive to manufacture using other manufacturing process can be cast
+- Materials that are difficult or expensive to manufacture using other manufacturing processes can be cast

 - Compared to other manufacturing processes, casting is cheaper for medium to large quantities

-- Near net shape often without or very minor post processing
+- Near net shape often without or minor post-processing

 - Relatively coarse surface finish and hence wider tolerance has to be allowed and is not suitable for mating interfaces